voxeet/comms-sdk-react-native/docs/README.md

 Please review [Supported Environments](https://docs.dolby.io/communications-apis/docs/overview-supported-environments) for more information on iOS and Android requirements.

+Please see the [documentation](https://docs.dolby.io/communications-apis/docs/react-native-overview) for a complete list of available services and methods.
 ## Create a new project

 **1.** Create a new React Native project: